sensu/sensu-docs/content/sensu-go/5.16/api/cluster.md

 #### EXAMPLE {#clusterid-get-example}

-The following example demonstrates a request to the `/cluster/id` API, resulting in a string that contains the Sensu cluster ID.
+The following example demonstrates a request to the `/cluster/id` API endpoint, resulting in a string that contains the Sensu cluster ID.

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $SENSU_TOKEN" \